 Agency Baseline

 As described in Section B10, all data are reviewed by the Project QA Officer and the Project Manager before data are accepted and submitted to a database.
-If problems are discovered with data quality or management, it is the responsibility of both the Project Manager and the Project QA Officer to address them in a timely mannera
+If problems are discovered with data quality or management, it is the responsibility of both the Project Manager and the Project QA Officer to address them in a timely manner, which may include a corrective action report.

 Procedures for inspection, acceptance, calibration and maintenance of equipment and supplies are described in detail in Sections B6, B7 and B8.
 If problems with data quality are traceable to equipment failure, inspection, calibration and maintenance will be scheduled more frequently.